AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 NAT gateways are enterprise-class gateways that provide network address translation services for Internet access.
 You must create a NAT gateway before you can create DNAT entries.

-**Note:** When you create an enhanced NAT gateway, you must specify the VSwitch to which the NAT gateway is attached.
-The system automatically assigns an unused private IP address from the VSwitch to the enhanced NAT gateway.
+**Note:** When you create an enhanced NAT gateway, you must specify a vSwitch for the NAT gateway.
+Then, the system assigns an unused private IP address from the vSwitch to the enhanced NAT gateway.

--   If you want to create an enhanced NAT gateway and attach it to an existing VSwitch, make sure that the VSwitch has unused IP addresses and the zone where the VSwitch is deployed allows you to create enhance NAT gateways.
+-   To create an enhanced NAT gateway that is attached to an existing vSwitch, make sure that the zone to which the vSwitch belongs supports enhanced NAT gateways.
+In addition, the vSwitch must have unused public IP addresses.
--   If no VSwitch is available, create a VSwitch in one of the zones that support enhanced NAT gateways.
-Then, attach the enhanced NAT gateway to the VSwitch.
+-   If you do not have a vSwitch in the specified VPC, create a vSwitch in the zone that supports enhanced NAT gateways.
+Then, specify the vSwitch for the enhanced NAT gateway.

-You can call [ListEnhanhcedNatGatewayAvailableZones](/intl.en-US/API reference/NAT Gateway/ListEnhanhcedNatGatewayAvailableZones.md) to query the zones that support enhanced NAT gateways and call [DescribeVSwitches](/intl.en-US/API reference/VSwitch/DescribeVSwitches.md) to query unused IP addresses in a VSwitch.
+You can call [ListEnhanhcedNatGatewayAvailableZones](/intl.en-US/API reference/NAT Gateway/ListEnhanhcedNatGatewayAvailableZones.md) to query the zones that support enhanced NAT gateways and call [DescribeVSwitches](/intl.en-US/API reference/VSwitch/DescribeVSwitches.md) to query unused IP addresses in a vSwitch.

 1. The following sample code shows how to create a NAT gateway: